AaronTraas/Notes/Recipes/Casciatelli.md

 Notes:
 - when cutting the rounds, there will be scraps.
 Collect all the scraps, and knead it together with a small pat of butter.
 When we worked it before with extra flour, it gets tougher.
 Mixing in some extra fat will tenderize it.
+- if the ricotta is loose and watery, drain it first overnight using cheese cloth or a sieve.